How to Restart the Supply Chain After a Shutdown

 There are several reasons why a production line may unexpectedly shut down, including a lack of supply, a lack of employees or a cyberattack.
 During COVID-19, production lines were shuttered worldwide, causing unprecedented supply chain disruptions.
 Restarting a supply chain, especially when stoppages are widespread, can be complex.

-“Plants may have experience starting up after a summer or holiday shutdown, but an unexpected shutdown, such as COVID-19, creates a unique situation,” said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+“Plants may have experience starting up after a summer or holiday shutdown, but an unexpected shutdown, such as COVID-19, creates a unique situation,” said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 "During the pandemic, some companies experienced a six-to-eight-week cessation of production, and their transportation providers and suppliers have also been experiencing turmoil."

 Companies can embrace these five tips for restarting the supply chain after any type of shutdown.